T-Python-OCT9/UNIT-1_PROJECT/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Project Name :  An app to suggest something to watch (Random!) :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview: An app suggests something to watch by taking from the user what kind of a series and movies enjoy to watch, and the app will show what the perfect match for their type is since it's hard to decide what you want to watch sometimes.
+There are two primary users the admin and the end-user.

-#### As a customer I should be able to do the following :
+#### As a end-user I should be able to do the following :
-- Browse  Products .
+- Browse the Shows.
-- View the product info (summary, specs, price, quantity , etc.)
+- View the shows info (summary, type, number of episodes , language , rating.)
-- Search for Products.
+- Search for shows.
-- Get recommendations for my next purchase based on my purchase history.
+- Get recommendations based on thier types of shows .
-- Add Products to the shopping cart .
+- Add shows to thier fav list .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
+- list thier fav shows list.
 - Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .